The beauty of human sexuality

-Among the many difficulties that parents encounter today, while taking due account of the different cultural contexts, there is certainly that of being able to offer their children an adequate preparation for adult life, especially with regard to education in the true meaning of sexuality.
+Among the many difficulties that parents encounter today, while taking due account of different cultural contexts, there is certainly that of being able to offer their children an adequate preparation for adult life, especially with regard to education in the true meaning of sexuality.

 The clip proposes a reflection on human sexuality as "good news", wanting to highlight its intrinsic beauty.
-H.E.
-Msgr.
-Claudio Giuliodori describes the authentic and deepest meaning of this dimension of the human person, also presenting a courageous provocation, that is, the challenge in wanting to seek this "beauty" with determination, in recovering it in personal life reaching, through concrete and measurable objectives, a harmonious and serene growth, a mature personality on a psychological level, biological, cerebral and therefore to happiness.
+H. E. Mons.
+Claudio Giuliodori describes the authentic and deepest meaning of this dimension of the human person, also presenting a courageous provocation, or the challenge in wanting to seek this "beauty" with determination, in recovering it in personal life reaching, through concrete and measurable objectives, a harmonious and serene growth, a mature personality on a psychological level, biological, cerebral and therefore to happiness.

-In recalling the TRUTH of the human being, he starts from: 1) Christian anthropology, which recognizes the supernatural end to which man is called, his tendency to the good, and the difficulty he encounters in recognizing and realizing it because of wounded human nature.
-In this conflict, the help of God's grace to progress towards holiness intervenes according to the well-known expression of St. Thomas Aquinas: "Grace does not destroy nature, but rather perfects it"; 2) The concept of "person" which recognizes the unity of the human person as a unity of three dimensions: intellectual, spiritual, and human.
+In recalling the TRUTH of the human being, he starts from: 1) Christian anthropology that recognizes the supernatural end to which man is called, his tendency to good and the difficulty that is encountered in recognizing and realizing it because of wounded human nature.
+In this conflict, the help of God's Grace to progress towards holiness intervenes according to the well-known expression of St. Thomas Aquinas: "grace does not destroy nature, but rather perfects it"; 2) The concept of "person" which recognizes the unity of the human person as a unity of three dimensions: intellectual, spiritual and human.
 Sexuality is an expression of all three dimensions, even if the dimension of corporeality prevails.
-We can thus understand why many sexual disorders (decreased libido, unsatisfactory relationships, masturbation, pornography) have causal factors coming from all dimensions of the person at the same time.
+We can, therefore, understand why many sexual disorders (decreased libido, unsatisfactory relationships, masturbation, pornography) have causal factors coming simultaneously from all dimensions of the person.
 Therefore, sexual issues are often the tip of the iceberg of deeper situations that need to be addressed: they are a wake-up call to understand that something is wrong in other areas of life as well.

 Sexuality in its biological-bodily dimension characterizes the human being in the duality of male and female.
 At the time of fertilization, the individual chromosomal patrimony and sex are determined in the zygote: 44 XY male, 44 XX female.
-This heritage will be present in all the cells of the new organism and will determine its development, growth and primary and secondary sexual characteristics.
+This heritage will be present in all the cells of the new organism and will determine their development, growth and primary and secondary sexual characteristics.
 Sexual maturation will then take place, at the time of puberty, at different times between males and females.
 But sexuality in its totality is also the search for harmony and beauty among all the dimensions that make up the human person.
-This strenuous search helps to: become aware of oneself, to discover the value of sexuality and its meaning in one's life, to give meaning to one's existence.
+This tiring search helps to: become aware of oneself, discover the value of sexuality and its meaning in one's life, to give meaning to one's existence.

-Read more
+read more

 -